Polymer/old-docs-site/docs/polymer/styling.md

       background: red;
     }

-No automated scoping is performed for `@polyfill-rule` rules but `@host` will get replaced with the custom element name.
-For example, if `x-foo` contains this styling:

-    /* @polyfill-rule @host.yellow {
-      background: yellow;
-    } */

-It will be uncommented and applied as so:

-    x-foo.yellow {
-      background: yellow;
-    }

 ### @polyfill-unscoped-rule {#at-polyfill-unscoped-rule}

 `@polyfill-unscoped-rule` is exactly the same as `@polyfill-rule` except that the rules inside it are not scoped by the polyfill.
 The rule you write is exactly what will be applied.